UCI-GDIM31/class-activities-TianchengLiRed/README.md

 i should add f after the float number when i calculate on float variable, and remember add ; after finished write one line code.

+### W3
+tables 9 i think the parameter(input) is int whihch is about your currentfriendship level to datermine wether level achieved required level to make friend tell their secret, and return type(output) is a string to output friend's secret, friend's secret should fromed by text so its string.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727